List of content you will read in this article:

-A backup is simply a copy of the important data that is stored on a different system so that it could be recovered in case the original data is lost or corrupted.
-Technically, it does not even have to be another system, but could also be a form of storage media that is not a part of the machine on which the original data exists.
+A backup is simply a copy of the important data that is stored on a different system so that it can be recovered in case the original data is lost or corrupted.
+Technically, it does not even have to be another system but could also be a form of storage media that is not a part of the machine on which the original data exists.
 In layman’s terms, it could be just an HDD (i.e., Hard Disk Drive) or SSD (i.e., Solid State Drive) that is simply stored in a secure location.

 Why are Backups Important?

 Despite computer hardware becoming more and more reliable, there are still countless circumstances in which your data could be lost or corrupted.
-Be it a hardware failure, unexpected power outage, software bug, or an inexperienced intern accidentally deleting the wrong thing (professional occasionally do it as well), having a recent backup of the lost/corrupted files just makes life easier for all PC users.
+Be it a hardware failure, unexpected power outage, software bug, or an inexperienced intern accidentally deleting the wrong thing (professionals occasionally do it as well), having a recent backup of the lost/corrupted files just makes life easier for all PC users.

 You will not need to go digging in the recycle bin for that accidentally deleted file.
 Neither will you have to redo that important excel document for your work.
 As for MikroTik, you will not have to try and remember all the previous configurations you have created and manually redo them.
 Simply restore the previously created backup and enjoy being back on your feet with minimal downtime.